 The International Church of Cannabis’ mission is to offer a home to adults everywhere who are looking to create the best version of themselves by way of the sacred plant.
 Our lifestance is that an individual’s spiritual journey, and search for meaning, is one of self-discovery accelerated by way of ritual and mindful cannabis use.
 Elevationists claim no divine authority, nor authoritarian structure, therefore, those of all religious and cultural background are welcome to visit our chapel and take part in our celebrations.

 Elevationism started in Denver, Colorado with a small group of individuals unsatisfied with the outdated, organized religions currently available to them.

-Church members are called Elevationists and our lifestance is that an individual’s spiritual journey, and search for meaning, is one of self-discovery that can be accelerated and deepened with ritual cannabis use.
+Church members are called Elevationists and our lifestance is that an individual’s spiritual journey, and search for meaning, is one of self-discovery that can be accelerated and deepened with ritual and mindful cannabis use.
 We use the sacred flower to reveal the best version of self, discover a creative voice and enrich our community with the fruits of that creativity.

 As a group Elevationists demand the right to congregate and partake of their sacrament together.
 They do not believe it is just that they be thought of as criminals for carrying out their deeply held religious traditions, no matter how new those traditions may appear to be.

 Our church has no connection to the organization with a similar name in Indiana.
 We organically evolved along independent branches of thought and spiritual practice.

 The Christian religion took symbols of fertility like eggs and rabbits and just made them part of their celebrations.
 Rebirth is the message of the Christian Easter.
 So those pagan symbols of the cycle of life still reinforce the basic message.